alexrivadeneira/i2wd/week1/outline.md

 ```

 ### Adding attributes to tags
 You can add properties and data called **attributes** to further customize some tags.
+Attributes have keys and values.
+The key is the name of the attribute, and the value is the data connected to that attribute.
 Here's a tag to add an image to your webpage:
 ```
 <img> </img>
 ```